Find Sample GMAT Tests Online Through the Top Prep Courses

 The Princeton Review

 Pros: In terms of total hours, the Princeton Review offers a lot of bang for your buck.
-In addition to a total of 27 hours of classroom instruction, you are also offered more than 30 hours of extra help.
+In addition to a total of 27 hours of classroom instruction.
 If that’s not enough, they offer private tutoring for competitive prices and the Princeton Review backs their entire program with a guarantee that includes a full tuition refund if you do not improve on your score.
 The Princeton Review also offers convenience in both course flexibility and locations, and like Kaplan, The Princeton Review allows you to take GMAT sample test at one of its testing locations for the full test-taking effect.

 Cons: Once again, the Princeton Review is a big company that extends its reach far beyond the GMAT; some have criticized that they do not focus enough on the GMAT and that the coursework suffers because of this.
 The company’s support system is also lacking, as their site does not have a FAQ or a message board to aide students and get some common questions answers.
 Also, that guarantee they offer?
 It comes with some stipulations.